kwokwilliam/personalwebsite/src/assets/blogposts/makingtutorq.md

 I personally could not think of anything better but to read from the database, but there is probably a solution that I may not have looked into all the way.

+I ensure that the ids to names on firebase are kept in a separate branch that is never accessible to the students.
+Only the admin can see this information.

 And on the admin side, I would need to be able to see who is in the queue, double check the current logged in user is an admin, remove users from the queue, and get a new student to tutor.
 I could have done admin checks and logistics for these all on the client side, but it would be a separation of concerns to put it on the server side.
 I figured that I would run into two admins working at the same time as well.
 In the end, I only had to write a few lines of code in my front end and not mix in the database logic with the front end.

 ## Front End + Basic React Hooks